Meet Our Team

-• Charlene Warwick
+• Charlene

-Emotional Support and Operations Manager
+Emotional Support Manager

 As the Emotional Support Manager, I oversee and coordinate all our 'Pain into Power' emotional support services.
 My responsibilities include conducting all initial screenings for victims/survivors who are seeking our support to determine their suitability for our services and how best we can help.
 In addition, I am also responsible for recruiting and onboarding our incredible volunteer ambassadors, soon to be a total of 40.